-- The number of gastroenteritis presentations to EDs decreased in the past week. - Rotavirus notifications to the Department of Health and norovirus detections at PathWest decreased in the past week.
+- The rate of gastroenteritis presentations to sentinel GPs decreased in the past week and the number of presentations to EDs remained stable. - Rotavirus notifications to the Department of Health decreased in the past week and norovirus detections at PathWest also decreased.